Queensland Conveyancing FAQ

 Yes – and this is where the risk sits.

-Under Queensland’s new seller disclosure laws, if required documents are missing, late, or materially incorrect, a buyer may have the right to terminate – even after the contract has gone unconditional.
+Under Queensland’s new seller disclosure laws, required documents may be missing, late, or materially incorrect.
+If so, a buyer may have the right to terminate – even after the contract has gone unconditional.

 This includes missing: